History of Looe Golf Club Seniors Section.

 g) Assist the Club Handicap Secretary with the Annual Handicap Review of Seniors members.

-3. The Captain will be accepted by progression and members vote at AGM after a period, usually 1 year, as Vice-Captain and shall be responsible for ensuring the day to day standards and rules of the Senior Section and, of Looe golf Club are upheld to this end he will,
+3. The Captain will be accepted by progression and members vote at AGM after a period, usually 1 year, as Vice-Captain and shall be responsible for ensuring the day to day standards and rules of the Senior Section and, of those of Looe golf Club are upheld to this end he will,

 a) organise roll up days ensuring that all competition draws are fair,